RANGES AND FORMATS

 Paperbacks are just that – paperback versions of novels, graphic novels or anthologies.

 Gallery Prints are premium quality art prints of covers from Black Library books.
-They’re printed on linen paper and mounted in card frames, and are all individually numbered and limited to small print runs.
+They’re printed on linen paper and mounted in card frames, and many are individually numbered and limited to small print runs.

 Audio CDs can be either audiobooks (in which case they tend to be boxed sets containing a number of discs) or audio dramas, which are on one or two discs and sometimes include a CD-Rom with additional features such as wallpapers and original scripts.